MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/5-secure-access-b2b.md

 To control access your tenant, deploy one or more of the following solutions:

 - **External collaboration settings** – restrict the email domains that invitations go to
-- **Cross tenant access aettings** – control application access by guests by user, group, or tenant (inbound).
+- **Cross tenant access settings** – control application access by guests by user, group, or tenant (inbound).
 Control external Azure AD tenant and application access for users (outbound).
 - **Connected organizations** – determine what organizations can request access packages in Entitlement Management

 ### Determine collaboration partners